MabbottLab/MEGneto/README.md

 Output:
 * `step4d_CFC_lowfreq_highfreq.mat`: MATLAB struct containing data, where CFC values are organized as chanlow x chanhigh

-## On Downsampling

-You may run out of RAM during the beamforming step if your MEG data is not adequately downsampled.
-MEG data is typically gathered at 1200Hz or 600Hz.
-However, based on the [Nyquist-Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem), you can downsample to 2x the max frequency you want to recover.
-But what does that mean in practice?

-Assume that the max frequency you want to analyze is 100Hz (e.g., the upper limit of the high gamma frequency band).
-Then, the Nyquist-Shannon theorem suggests that your data needs to be sampled at 100 x 2 = 200Hz to recover information properly from that 100Hz frequency.

-Based on this, you may choose to downsample your data from 1200Hz to 300Hz.
-For a 4-second epoch (e.g., -2s to +2s around a marker of interest), this means going from 4800 timepoints to 1200 timepoints for each of the *151* channels.
-That's 724,800 points to 181,200 - almost 600k less timepoints to crunch with no information loss.
-Way easier on the machine.

 ## Supplementary Reading Material